mixmaxhq/publication-server/README.md

 ```

 #### Errors inside a publication
-If we encounter an error prior to marking a publication as `ready`, we should
-pass the error to `this.error()`.
-This will call the registered error handler,
+If a publication encounters an error, it should pass the error to `this.error()`.
-and pass the error along to the client.
+This will call the registered error handler, and pass the error along to the client.

 ```js
 pubSub.publish('PublicationName', function() {
   this.error(new Error('failed to do something require'));